State AI Chatbot Laws 2026: Washington January 1, 2027 + Oregon January 1, 2027 — What Professional Services Firms Must Do

 What Compliant Disclosure Language Looks Like

-Both laws require clear, conspicuous disclosure that the user is interacting with an AI — not a human.
-The disclosure must appear at the start of the interaction.
+For AI tools that are covered under these laws (relationship-sustaining AI companion systems), both Washington and Oregon require clear, conspicuous disclosure that the user is interacting with an AI — not a human — at the start of the interaction.
+Standard one-session intake bots and scheduling assistants are excluded from these requirements under both laws' business operations carve-outs.

 Compliant disclosure example: